squeaky-pl/portable-pypy/BUILD.rst

-Now we are ready to translate PyPy, the last parameter is the branch name or commit hash in the PyPy Bitbucket repository.
+Now we are ready to translate PyPy, the last parameter is the branch name or commit hash in the `PyPy Bitbucket repository`_.
 Let's build PyPy 2.6:

 .. code:: bash